 - They must be matriculated students who are in their fourth semester, or have earned a minimum of 60 degree credits.
 Note, applicants with an Associate’s Degree, regardless of whether it was earned as a dual degree in high school or as a traditional degree after high school, are ineligible to apply for the program.

 - At a minimum, the must be enrolled for one year at RU-NB earning 30 credits.

 - They must have earned and maintain a minimum cumulative and science GPA of 3.5 at Rutgers.

 - They must have completed at least two semesters of General Biology with lab, two semesters of General Chemistry with lab, two semesters of Organic Chemistry, Calculus I and II (or Calculus I + Statistics 379 or 401), and one semester of English.
 Two semesters of General Physics and labs, Organic Chemistry lab, and a second English must be completed prior to matriculation at the dental school.

-- If AP or transfer credit was granted for General Biology, two other upper-level biology courses (200-level or higher) must be taken at Rutgers University.
+- If AP or transfer credit was granted for General Biology, two other approved biology courses (200-level or higher) must be taken at Rutgers University.